Narsaq massacre

 The Narsaq massacre was a mass shooting on 1 January 1990 in Narsaq, a southern Greenland town in the municipality of Kujalleq, 250 mi south of the island's capital of Nuuk.
 Seven people were killed and one critically wounded during a party in the worst mass shooting in Greenland's history.

 Background

 The self-governing Greenland has a relatively high murder rate compared to Denmark.
 A large proportion of Greenland's population are hunters and laws restricting ownership and storage of firearms are very light compared to Denmark's.
-In the Inuit society, punishment for crimes traditionally was lenient, as everyone was needed to survive in the harsh, isolated environment of Greenland.

 In the 20th century perpetrators of even relatively serious crimes often were allowed to serve their sentence in the open or semi-open prisons and institutions in Greenland.
 Those considered a significant risk to society were transferred to a closed prison in Denmark.
 More recently, a closed prison was built in Greenland's capital.
 Narsaq, with around 1,300 people of mostly Inuit ethnicity, is one of the largest towns in Greenland.
 The town contains one small hospital and a police station.
 Greenland had 18 homicides in 1989.